twinnydotdev/twinny-ui/src/posts/symmetry.md

 So here's the story - I got tired of seeing AI infrastructure being this massive pain in the ass that either costs a fortune or requires you to sacrifice your firstborn to some tech overlord.
 I mean, have you seen the prices these days?
 It's mental, $200 a month for ShitGPT Pro, come on...

-Symmetry is basically my attempt to something about it.
+Symmetry is basically my attempt to do something about it.
 Think of it like a peer-to-peer network where people can share their computing power for AI stuff.
 Kind of like torrenting, but for machine learning.

 ## Technical shit